Image source: Atlas Roofing

 Image source: Menards

-While architectural shingles are more expensive, they can increase a home’s value.
-These pristine architectural shingles are thicker and 50% heavier than 3-tab shingles, which makes them a more durable option with longer warranties.
+While Atlas' architectural shingles are more expensive than other manufacturers' 3-tab shingles, they can increase a home’s value.
+These pristine architectural shingles are thicker and 50% heavier than traditional 3-tab shingles, which makes them a more durable option with longer warranties.
 Here are Atlas’ types of architectural shingles.

 Pinnacle Pristine - The Atlas Pinnacle Pristine shingle is also made with the Scotchgard protector and features a lifetime limited warranty.
-These are available in 19 colors like Pristine sienna and are fire and wind-resistant.
+These are available in 16 colors like Pristine pewter, copper canyon, and weathered wood.
+They are also fire and wind-resistant.
 Part of Atlas’ designer tier, the Pinnacle Pristine shingles feature 56 in a bundle which covers 32.8 square feet and cost about $38.

-Briarwood Pro - The Briarwood Pro shingles are available in six colors and feature an industry-leading limited warranty for wind damages up to 130 MPH.
+Briarwood Pro - The Briarwood Pro shingles are available in seven colors and feature an industry-leading limited warranty for wind damages up to 130 MPH.
+They include copper-containing granules that prevent ugly black streaking from algae.
+And, measuring 42" long, they install faster than other shingles.
 Also part of Atlas’ designer tier, the Briarwood Pro shingles cover 32.8 square feet and cost about $36 per bundle.

-Castlebrook - Castlebrook shingles include a 35-year limited warranty and come in a variety of nine colors.
+Castlebrook - Castlebrook shingles include a Lifetime limited warranty and come in a variety of seven colors.
 These architectural shingles also feature wind coverage up to 130 MPH.
-Castlebrook shingles are part of Atlas’ value tier, covering 32.8 square feet and costing about $35 per bundle.

 Image source: Atlas Roofing